PKU-OS/Pintos-dockerfile/README.md

 ```

 Your Pintos has been booted successfully, congratulations :)

+You can close the qemu by `Ctrl+a+x` or `Ctrl+c` if the previous one does not work.

+Now Let's conclude what you have done.
+You used docker to run a Ubuntu container which functions like a full Linux OS inside your host OS.
+Then you use qemu to simulate a 32-bit x86 computer inside your container, then you boot a tiny toy OS -- Pintos on the computer which qemu simulates.
+Wow, virualization is great, right?

 Throughout this semester, you can modify your Pintos source code in your host machine with your favourite IDE and run/debug/test your Pintos in the container.
 You can leave the container running when you are modifying Pintos, and your modification will be visible in the container immediatedly.